-The internet is vital today, and if our phone doesn’t connect to WiFi, we end up feeling cut off from the rest of the world.
-So, if you found that your Android device isn’t connecting to WiFi or your internet speed is too slow, you might expect a little help here.
+The internet is vital today, and if our phones don’t connect to WiFi, we feel cut off from the rest of the world.
+So, if you find that your Android device isn’t connecting to WiFi or your internet speed is too slow, a network reset may help.

 Important: Please back up your WiFi network username/passwords, mobile data settings, and VPN settings before resetting the network settings.
 Once you reset, you will lose all those things.

-4. On the next page, tap the Reset Network Settings option.
+4. On the Backup & Reset screen, tap Reset Network Settings.

-6. On the confirmation page, tap the Reset Network Settings option again.
+5. On the confirmation prompt, tap Reset Network Settings again.

 Note: The Reset option might vary from device to device.
 This guide will give you an overall idea of how and where to find the reset network setting on Android.
 It’s usually under the System Settings or General Management page.